2018 Korea Masters

-The 2018 Korea Masters (officially known as Victor Korea Masters 2018 for sponsorship reasons) was a badminton tournament which took place at Gwangju Women’s University Stadium in South Korea from 27 November to 2 December 2018 and had a total prize of $250,000 (₩282,744,600).
+The 2018 Korea Masters (officially known as Victor Korea Masters 2018 for sponsorship reasons) was a badminton tournament which took place at Gwangju Women's University Stadium in South Korea from 27 November to 2 December 2018 and had a total prize of $250,000 (₩282,744,600).

 Tournament

 The 2018 Korea Masters was the twenty-sixth and last tournament of the 2018 BWF World Tour before the 2018 BWF World Tour Finals.
 However, this tournament was not calculated in the rankings used as qualification for the World Tour Finals.
 It was part of the Korea Masters, which had been held since 2007.
 It was organized by the Badminton Korea Association and sanctioned by the BWF.

 Venue

-This international tournament was held at the Gwangju Women’s University Stadium in Gwangju, South Korea.
+This tournament was held at the Gwangju Women's University Stadium in Gwangju, South Korea.

 Point distribution

 Below is the point distribution table for each phase of the tournament based on the BWF points system for the BWF World Tour Super 300 event.